otimizes/OPLA-Tool/README.md

 - The implementation of metrics must be inside a package in opla-core > jmetal4 > metrics.
 - The implementation of your objective function must be in opla-core > jmetal4 > metrics > objectivefunctions.
-- The implementation class must inherit the BaseObjectiveFunction and must be UPPERCASE.
+- The implementation class must inherit the ObjectiveFunctionImplementation and must be UPPERCASE.
 Read the comments in the code below.
 ```java
 public class MYOBJ extends ObjectiveFunctionImplementation {